Kolel Chibas Jerusalem

 How does Kolel Chibas Jerusalem spend its money?

 Kolel Chibas Jerusalem directs 75% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to Kolel Chibas Jerusalem tax-deductible?